 - physical pain from the use of bullhooks, metal pokers and electric shocks;

 - psychological torture from being kept in unnatural conditions and cramped quarters;

-- onset of fatal foot-related illness resulting from being held in cramped quarters and being forced to perform unnatural acts (such as walking monotonously around in tight circles on concrete, asphalt or other hard surfaces for hours and hours each day); stress induced behavioral problems including potential for aggression brought on by the rides, crowds and noise
+- onset of fatal t-related illness resulting from being held in cramped quarters and being forced to perform unnatural acts (such as walking monotonously around in tight circles on concrete, asphalt or other hard surfaces for hours and hours each day); stress induced behavioral problems including potential for aggression brought on by the rides, crowds and noise